nativ3ai/H1DR4-cli/README.md

 h1dr4 schedule remove TASK_ID
 ```

+When an alert's criteria is met, a separate terminal window opens and prints
+`ALERT 🚨` followed by the matching output so you can't miss it.

 In the interactive CLI, press **Tab** twice quickly or **Ctrl+Shift+S** to toggle a live list of scheduled tasks and alerts.
 The status bar shows the number of scheduled jobs (⏰) and triggered alerts (🚨).

 Scheduled tasks run even if the CLI is closed.
 A background daemon watches